SomeBottle/8ackW3ak/README.md

 ### 2. Prepare Code and Datasets

-Upload the code from `./src`, put them to wherever you like inside the container (e.g., `/app`), and download the datasets mentioned above.
+Upload the code from `./src`, put it anywhere you like in the container (e.g., `/app`, the mount we set up earlier), and download the datasets mentioned above.

 By default, the code [assumes](./src/configs/datasets.py#L7) that the datasets are placed in `./datasets`: